EffaAzhar/Network-Behaviour-Analysis-with-Wireshark/docs/08-icmp-analysis.md

 # 08 – ICMP (Internet Control Message Protocol) Analysis

-## Overview

-The Internet Control Message Protocol (ICMP) is a network-layer protocol used for diagnostics, error reporting, and connectivity testing.
+The Internet Control Message Protocol (ICMP) is a network layer protocol used for diagnostics, error reporting and connectivity testing.
 Unlike TCP and UDP, ICMP does not transport application data.
-Instead, it allows network devices to verify whether another host is reachable and helps identify network problems.

-The most common ICMP utility is the `ping` command, which sends **Echo Request** messages and waits for **Echo Reply** messages from the destination.
+Instead, it allows network devices to verify whether another host is reachable and helps **identify network problems.** The most common ICMP utility is the `ping` command, which sends **Echo Request** messages and waits for **Echo Reply** messages from the destination.

----

 # Objectives

 During this lab I aimed to: